JeremyLikness/TypeScript-from-JavaScript/README.md

 That's better.
 There are still some bugs though.
 The contact type is printing as landline for both contacts, the phone number isn't showing, and the debug information prints "2" each time.

 Before this is addressed, take a look at the compiled `index.js`.
 Compare to the source TypeScript.
 Notice it's only slightly different.
 Although modern JavaScript supports the the "spread operator", it's not supported in the older JavaScript version so TypeScript builds code to make it compatible for you!
 Later on you'll see the modern version of the compiled JavaScript.
 For now, let's refactor our function constructors to "real" classes.

+## Refactor to "real" classes

+TypeScript supports a class definition.
+For older JavaScript, it will generate the appropriate code to "wrap" the class behavior.
+For newer JavaScript it will generate the native class keyword.
+The `Contact` and `ContactList` entities are refactored to a class.
+The constructor is the same as the original function call, with the difference that the parameters are declared `public` and given types.
+This implicitly creates the properties on the class and moves the constructor parameters to the properties.
+The generated JavaScript isn't available yet, because a bug has already been identified.